wombelix/ansible-molecule-container/rhel7-python2-systemd/README.md

 - https://blog.swwomm.com/2020/10/testing-systemd-services-on-arch-fedora.html
 - https://github.com/moby/moby/issues/6758#issuecomment-284923933

-# How ti use with Molecule
+# How to use with Molecule

 ```
 platforms: